oceanprotocol-archive/predict-eth/examples/end-to-end-via-mas-and-emas.md

 ```

-## EMA-21
+## 4. Scenario: make predictions with EMA-21

-We use the code of the raw data scenario.
+EMA-21 is Exponential Moving Average with 21-datapoint interval.

+Just like the previous section: create a .py script and copy & paste the code from sections 1 & 2 into it.
+Then do the following changes, to make it work in EMA-21 scenario.

 Replace the "Add predictor variables" section for this one: